Paddle Billing

 You don't need to mark an automatically-collected transaction as billed, and it's not typically part of a self-service workflow.
 However, you may like to do this if you plan to create a checkout for this transaction to prevent a customer from changing items or quantities at checkout.

-See: Issue an invoice
+To learn more, see Issue an invoice

 You can create a transaction and mark it as billed by including "status": "billed" in your initial request, along with the other required fields — no need to make a separate request.